Bartram’s Garden will be closed on Monday, January 20, 2025.

 Are you a high school student in Southwest Philadelphia?
 Do you want a part-time job focused on improving your community’s environmental, physical, and mental health?
 Join the Tree Crew!

+This program is not currently accepting applications.
 For more information, please contact our Tree Program team at trees@bartramsgarden.org.

 General Activities